bediger4000/linked_lists/README.md

 ### Analysis

 I haven't done this, but they problem statement surely hints at the desired answer.

+The problem statement seems ambiguous.
+Are the nodes with values 8 and 10 in the example common between both lists, or are there 2 8-valued nodes and 2 10-valued nodes, and the problem is to determine that?

 ---
 ## Daily Coding Problem: Problem #966 [Medium]